cs640-fall20205/homework-3-mongodb-ALYAN-ALAM/src/mongo/Assignment.md

     ```

     2.findOne()

+    After looking the code i understand that it used regex with some parameters like limit, batchsize etc. to find the data
     ```
     function (query, fields, options, readConcern, collation) {
     var cursor = this.find(query, fields, -1 /* limit */, 0 /* skip*/, 0 /* batchSize */, options);